rod-o-walker/cheat-sheets/topics/markdown/github-flavor.md

 Complete list of supported languages is here:
 <https://github.com/github/linguist/blob/master/lib/linguist/languages.yml>

 ## Links
-GitHub flavor requires you to put \< and \> around URLs to embed them directly, instead of just putting the URL as is directly in the markdown text:
+GFM requires you to put \< and \> around URLs to embed them, instead of just putting the URL as is directly in the markdown text:
 ```
 <http://www.google.com>
 ```
 <br/>
-The other format of [text](url) still works as normal in GFM
+The other format of [text](url) still works as normal.